-The three lock bits in Hardware Security Byte (see "In-System-Programming" section) are programmed according to Table 26 provide different level of protection for the on-chip code and data located in FM0 and FM1.
+The three lock bits in Hardware Security Byte (See 'In-System Programming' section) are programmed according to Table 23 provide different level of protection for the onchip code and data located in FM0 and FM1.

-The only way to write these bits are the parallel mode.
-They are set by default to level 4
+The only way to write this bits are the parallel mode.
+They are set by default to level 3.